 Wrong!
 As the story continues, we start to see just how similar these two nerds are.
 So even though their whole relationship is off to a rocky start (re: Iconic scene where Dimple throws her iced coffee on Rishi when they first meet as depicted on the back of the hardcover), their friendship and eventual romantic relationship bloom throughout the summer in such a refreshingly natural way.
 My gosh, I love these two.

 And yeah, it’s a story about an arranged marriage, but it’s such a positive one!
 I remember explaining this book to a co-worker when I worked at the library and they immediately stopped caring.
 Don’t be like them!
-Don’t skip over this book just because the only stories involving arranged marriages are tragic love stories!
+Don’t skip over When Dimple Met Rishi just because the only stories involving arranged marriages are tragic love stories!
 This is a beautiful love story with a happy ending.

 I mentioned their relationship starts off strained because their first meeting isn’t exactly what you see in the fairytales.
 But they’re soon paired up for the competition at their summer coding program and forced to work together.
 They quickly realize how not-so-different they are and become friends.
 Dimple makes it clear from the beginning that she’s in no rush to get married, and Rishi totally respects that.
 Their communication is so open and accepting and I loved seeing it in a YA book.